AlexWieli/MAL_Web_Scraping/README.md

 ## 1. BeautifulSoup

 BeautifulSoup requires no specific preparation to run.
 You can simply use the code and run it on a python compiler.
-Please keep in mind that for higher amount of records to be scraped, a higher delay in between pages is necesarry, as the page is prone to be overloaded.
+Please keep in mind that for higher amount of records to be scraped, a higher delay in between pages is necesarry, as the page is prone to overloading.

 ## 2. Selenium